FAQ

 Definitely!
 You know that’s gonna take a while though, right?
 And you just have the one weekend.

-Does our band or film team have to be from the Bay Area to take part?
+Does our band or film team have to be from the LA area to take part?

-Technically, no. But you do technically have to have a team representative at the kick-off and drop-off event.
-And it would be pretty silly if you couldn’t make it to the screening.
+Technically, no. But you do technically have to have a team representative at the kick-off and drop-off event, and everyone else present all weekend.
+And it would be a bummer if you couldn’t make it to the premiere.

 Do the musicians have to appear in the videos?

-That’s up to you.
+That’s up to you as collaborating filmmakers and musicians.
 But they have to be around to be part of the process.
 Collaboration is key here.

 I’d like to help make a video, but I don’t know any other filmmakers.
 What should I do?